 \begin{rem} Recently in \cite{AR1,AR2}, Auckly and Ruberman also detected higher-dimensional families of exotic embeddings and diffeomorphisms by using families Yang--Mills gauge theory.
 Also, they detected exotic embeddings of 3-manifolds into $S^4$.

 Drouin also detected exotic lens spaces in some 4-manifolds by modifying the argument by Auckly and Ruberman. \end{rem}

-In \cref{Signed Kronheimer--Mrowka invariants}, we review the Kronheimer--Mrowka invariant for 4-manifolds with contact boundary, which has a sign ambiguity and show that certain auxiliary data fixes the sign.
+\textit{Organization:} In \cref{Signed Kronheimer--Mrowka invariants}, we review the Kronheimer--Mrowka invariant for 4-manifolds with contact boundary, which has a sign ambiguity and show that certain auxiliary data fixes the sign.
 In \cref{section Families Kronheimer--Mrowka invariant}, we define the families Kronheimer--Mrowka invariants \eqref{intro FKM1} and \eqref{intro FKM1} of 4-manifolds with contact boundary, and the refined families Kronheimer--Mrowka invariant \eqref{intro refined FKM} as well.
 We also establish basic properties of these invariants.
+In \cref{sectionSeveral vanishing results}, we show several vanishing results for the families Seiberg--Witten and Kronheimer--Mrokwa invariant which can be regarded as family versions of the connected sum formula, Fr\o yshov's vanishing result, and adjunction inequality.
 In \cref{section: Construction of diffeomorphisms and non-vanishing results}, we construct some diffeomorphisms of some 4-manifolds with boundary, for which we shall show the families Kronheimer--Mrowka invariants are non-trivial.
 In \cref{sectionProof of Theorem main1}, we give the proof of one of our main theorems, \cref{main1}.
-In \cref{sectionSeveral vanishing results}, we show several vanishing results for the families Seiberg--Witten and Kronheimer--Mrokwa invariant which can be regarded as family versions of the connected sum formula, Fr\o yshov's vanishing result, and adjunction inequality.
 In \cref{section: Exotic embeddings of 3-manifolds in 4-manifolds}, we prove the results on exotic embeddings of 3-manifolds into 4-manifolds.

-\begin{acknowledgement} The authors would like to thank Patrick Orson, Mark Powell and Arunima Ray for letting us know about \cite{OP}.
+\begin{acknowledgement} The authors would like to thank Patrick Orson, Mark Powell, and Arunima Ray for letting us know about \cite{OP}.
 The authors would like to express their deep gratitude to Juan Mu\~noz-Ech\'aniz for answering several questions on his paper \cite{J21}.
-The authors would also like to express their appreciation to Tadayuki Watanabe for answering several questions on his paper and discussing about codimension-1 embeddings \cite{Wa20}.
-The auhtors also wish to thank to Dave Auckly, David Baraglia, John Etnyre, Jianfeng Lin, Hyunki Min and Danny Ruberman for answering various questions regarding diffeomorphisms of 4-manifolds and making helpful comments on the draft.
+The authors would also like to express their appreciation to Tadayuki Watanabe for answering several questions on his paper and discussing codimension-1 embeddings \cite{Wa20}.
+The authors also wish to thank Dave Auckly, David Baraglia, John Etnyre, Jianfeng Lin, Ciprian Manolescu, Hyunki Min and Danny Ruberman for answering various questions regarding diffeomorphisms of 4-manifolds and making helpful comments on the draft.